guidance-ai/guidance/README.md

 Guidance functions can be composed, in order to construct a full context free grammar.
 For example, we can create Guidance functions to build a simple HTML webpage (note that this is _not_ a full implementation of HTML).
-We start with a simple function which will generate text which does not contain any HTML tags:
+We start with a simple function which will generate text which does not contain any HTML tags.
+The function is marked as `stateless` to indicate that we intend to use it for composing a grammar:

 ```python
 @guidance(stateless=True)